-Chicago has really, really good food so if you’re a foodie like me, you’re going to love Chicago.
+Chicago has really, really good food, so if you’re a foodie like me, you’re going to love Chicago.
 Chef Grant Achatz, a prominent figure in the culinary world, adds to the city’s culinary brilliance.
 Chicago was named Restaurant City of The Year by Bon Appétit, and it’s no wonder with culinary talents like Chef Grant Achatz making their mark here.
-The James Beard Awards moved to Chicago, further solidifying its position as a food mecca.
+The James Beard Awards even moved to Chicago, further solidifying its position as a food mecca.
 Not to mention, in the Michelin Guide 2018, Chicago had an impressive 25-star winners and 54 Bib Gourmand Winners, showcasing the extraordinary dining experiences the city has to offer.

 Alinea is a popular restaurant in Chicago but not everyone wants to drop $$$.
 The tasting menu for two without wine pairings costs almost $700!

 This is my ultimate food guide to Chicago, with a French and Spanish twist, on where to eat for breakfast, lunch, dinner, brunch, and desserts.
 There’s more to Chicago than just deep-dish pizza, hot dogs, and Michelin stars.

 Before you start exploring all the vintage shops like the trendy Moon Voyage shop to classic pieces from Vintage Underground, and unique boutiques in Wicker Park, you need to fuel up on a hearty breakfast and the spot to go is Dove’s Luncheonette.
 This American neighborhood diner will take you back to the soul and blues era of Chicago in the 1960s and 70s with its comfort food and full mezcal and tequila bar.
 The chicken fried chicken was one of the best I’ve ever had and love that Dove’s Luncheonette serves local coffee, Dark Matter.
 Pro tip: Play a song on the jukebox for just a dime.